BenAmi1/Garage-management-system/README.md

 Garage-management-system
 # Welcome to the garage management system
-# In this application, you'll be able to store all your data about cars, trucks and motorcycles being treated in your garage
-# Some of the actions at your disposal: insert new vehicles, show vehicles already in the garage and print all of their data, change vehicles status, refueling, recharging
+This application allows you to conveniently store all the information about cars, trucks, and motorcycles undergoing treatment in your garage.
+You have various actions at your fingertips, including adding new vehicles, displaying existing vehicles in the garage along with their complete data, updating vehicle status, refueling, recharging and more.
 //
-# Code -- Bullets:
+# Code:
 # C# .NET Framework
 * Establishing a full separation between the user interface (UI), and the logic of the system
 * Inharitance and Polymorphism
 * Working with several projects and an external dll